Matan-Birnboim/Project-5-WatchMeAI-IoT/README.md

 ## How to review

-- I recommend starting from reading the project report and the presentation overview guidlines, to understand the project (Project_Report.pdf, Presentation_Slides.pdf)
+- I recommend starting from reading the project report and the presentation overview guidlines, to understand the project (Project_Report.pdf, Presentation_Slides.pdf) and watch this video: https://www.youtube.com/watch?v=4ouJbpXEDs8&ab_channel=%D7%9E%D7%AA%D7%9F%D7%91%D7%99%D7%A8%D7%A0%D7%91%D7%95%D7%99%D7%9D

 - Second, look into the Predictions part (Part_A_Predictions), there is a full explanation of the process